Medical Oncology in Springfield

 This process involves the integration of medical, surgical and radiation oncology treatments with palliative measures that collectively improve quality of life.
 At The Regional Veterinary Referral Center, our team in Medical Oncology is led by Drs.
 Kathleen Tidd, Heather Wilson-Robles, Chand Khanna and Bridget Stewart.
 Our doctors work closely Dr. Pamela White, our Leesburg Radiation Oncologist, to provide fully integrated and comprehensive cancer care for your pet and our patient.

-Our Veterinary Oncologists
+Our Veterinary Oncologists in Springfield

 A board-certified veterinary oncologist has completed extensive training after veterinary school that focuses on oncology (how cancer develops and how to treat it).
 Meet the team of oncologists at The Oncology Service!